 Requirements and assessment

-Participants are required to attend five, two-day, module workshops each year guided by tutors from NUI Galway.
+Participants are required to attend two, 2-day and four, 1-day workshops each year guided by tutors from NUI Galway.
 Workshop locations are selected to be geographically accessible to the majority of students.
 Attendance at workshops is a key programme requirement.
 A full set of self-instructional learning material is provided at the start of each module.
-The time it takes to work through each module depends on the individual student.

-Assessment is by means of an assignment for each module plus an end of year project.
+Assessment is by means of a written assignment for each module plus an end of year project.